ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 ---

 ## Overview
-Want to build your brand while living the gitops revolution and not paying anything for it?
+Want to build your brand, while living the gitops revolution and not paying anything for it?
 That is exactly what this article will walk you through.
-I will show you how to setup your customized blog hosted in Github and create blog posts doing it the way developers do it one commit at a time.
+I will show you how to setup your customized blog hosted in Github and create blog posts, doing it the way developers do it, one commit at a time.

-Now most people go to wordpress or some blog platform and pay money but besides paying money they are missing the chance to actually live the gitops revolution which is at the heart of automating everything.
-Github has long provided the ability to create a basic blog using gh-pages.
+Now most people go to wordpress or some blog platform and pay money for it.
+I think that is a shame because it is a missed opportunity to live gitops which is at the center of automating everything.
+Github has long provided the ability to create a basic blogs using gh-pages.
 Github uses a framework written in ruby called Jekyll which is available outside of Github, it's opensource.
-Jekyll provides a templating framework and handles all the html, css so you can just write your blog in markdown (which anyone can do).
+Jekyll provides a templating framework and handles all the html, css stuff, allowing you to just write your blog in markdown (which anyone can do).
 The Jekyll themes Github provides are seriously limited and no fun.
-Most people don't know this but with a little extra effort you can actually use any Jekyll themes and there are 100's if not 1000's so I will show how to also use your own custom themes.
+Most people don't know this but with a little extra effort you can actually use any Jekyll themes and there are 100's if not 1000's so you can create your brand just the way you like it.

 ## Setup Github Repository
 First if you don't have a [github](https://github.com/) account get one.
 Next once you have an account create a new repository.
 This should be the name of the blog.
 In my case my blog is keithtenzer.com so that is also the name of the [repository](https://github.com/ktenzer/keithtenzer.com).
 Next decide if you are okay with a github domain name or if you want your own custom domain.
 I strongly recommend you pay the $10 a year and get your name.
 It is your brand after all and using your name makes it that way and also allows you to blog about anything.